UBS grabs Merrill rainmaker to head investment bank

-LONDON/CHARLOTTE, North Carolina (Reuters) - UBS AG UBSN.VX has poached Bank of America Merrill Lynch’s (BAC.N) top European dealmaker, Andrea Orcel, the architect of many of the region’s biggest banking deals, to co-head its investment bank with Carsten Kengeter.
+LONDON (Reuters) - UBS UBSN.VX has poached Bank of America Merrill Lynch’s (BAC.N) top European dealmaker Andrea Orcel, the architect of many of the region’s biggest banking deals, to co-head its investment bank with Carsten Kengeter.

-Losing Orcel, one of the driving forces behind the break-up of Dutch lender ABN Amro in 2007, is a blow for Bank of America, which is under pressure to improve its flagging performance.
+Losing Orcel, one of the driving forces behind the break-up of Dutch lender ABN Amro in 2007, is a blow for Bank of America, under pressure to fix its flagging performance.

-But it is a coup for the Swiss bank, which is fighting to restore its standing after a $2 billion trading scandal cost previous boss Oswald Gruebel his job last year.
+It is equally a coup for the Swiss bank, which is fighting to restore its fortunes after a $2 billion trading scandal cost previous boss Oswald Gruebel his job last year.

-At UBS, Asia-Pacific investment banking boss Alex Wilmot-Sitwell will become investment banking chairman, leaving Chi-Won Yoon as the sole chief executive for that region.
+At UBS, Asia-Pacific investment banking boss Alex Wilmot-Sitwell will become investment banking chairman, leaving Chi-Won Yoon the sole chief executive of that region.

-Fluent in four European languages and in his late 40s, Orcel is a 20-year Merrill Lynch veteran and the banker of choice for clients such as Spanish bank Santander (SAN.MC) and Unicredit (CRDI.MI), according to bankers at other firms.
+Fluent in four European languages and in his late 40s, Orcel is a 20-year Merrill Lynch veteran and the banker of choice for clients like Spanish bank Santander (SAN.MC) and Unicredit (CRDI.MI), according to bankers at other firms.

-At the height of the crisis in 2008, Merrill Lynch paid him close to $34 million in stock and cash.
+At the height of the crisis in 2008, Merrill Lynch paid him close to $34 million in stock and cash for his services.

 “NOT GREAT FOR US”

-Bank of America is also facing the departure of Jonathan Moulds, president of Europe and Canada, who retires at the end of the second quarter, according to an internal memo to staff obtained by Reuters.
+Bank of America is also facing the departure of Jonathan Moulds, president of Europe and Canada, who will retire at the end of the second quarter, according to an internal memo to staff, obtained by Reuters.

-The bank is under pressure from investors to improve performance after it lost money in four of the last six quarters and as its stock was halved last year.
-The bank’s shares fell 2.2 percent to close at $9.60 on Thursday, declining along with other bank stocks.
+The firm is under pressure from investors to improve performance after the bank lost money in four of the last six quarters and as its stock has halved this year.

-The bank’s global banking and markets unit, led by former Merrill executive Tom Montag, suffered last year as business dwindled amid the European debt crisis.
-The unit’s net income fell by more than half to about $3 billion from the previous year.

-In recent weeks, Bank of America has been cutting jobs in equities, mortgage-backed securities and research, according to sources familiar with the situation.
+In recent weeks, Bank of America has been cutting jobs in equities, mortgage-backed securities and equities, according to sources familiar with the situation.

-Executives are also expected to reveal next month how company-wide cost-cutting will impact capital markets, wealth management and commercial banking operations.
+Executives are also expected to reveal next month how a company-wide cost-cutting round will impact capital markets, wealth management and commercial banking operations.

-Orcel had been offered the job that Jonathan Moulds was leaving, but instead took the position at UBS, according to a person familiar with the matter.
+Orcel had been offered the job that Jonathan Moulds was leaving, but had instead taken the position at UBS, according to a person familiar with the matter.

 Orcel helped steer Santander through the ill-fated split of ABN Amro, the largest banking transaction in history.